-Whistleblowing if you have concerns about a colleague

-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.
+Whistleblowing if a member of staff has concerns about a colleague We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so.

-All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
+All staff will be made aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
 If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO following the Whistleblowing Policy.